ansys/pyhps/doc/source/examples/index.rst

    * - Name
      - Description
    * - :ref:`example_mapdl_motorbike_frame`
-     - Create from scratch a REP project consisting of an Ansys APDL beam model of a tubular steel trellis motorbike-frame.
+     - Create from scratch a REP project consisting of an Ansys APDL beam model of a tubular steel trellis motorbike frame.
 This example shows how to create a parameter study and submit design points.
    * - :ref:`example_mapdl_motorbike_frame_query`
      - Query an existing project and download output files.
    * - :ref:`example_mapdl_tire_performance`
      - Submit an MAPDL analysis as a single job.
-Solution convergence and contacts tracking files are periodically collected.
+Solution convergence and contact tracking files are periodically collected.
    * - :ref:`example_mapdl_linked_analyses`
-     - Submit an MAPDL linked analysis workflow as a multi-task job to REP.
+     - Submit an MAPDL linked analysis workflow as a multi-task job to the REP server.
    * - :ref:`example_lsdyna_job`
-     - Submit, monitor and download results of an LS-DYNA job.
+     - Submit, monitor, and download results of an LS-DYNA job.
    * - :ref:`example_fluent_2d_heat_exchanger`
-     - Submit a Fluent solve job to REP.
+     - Submit a Fluent solve job to the REP server.
    * - :ref:`example_fluent_nozzle`
-     - Submit a Fluent solve job to REP using an execution script.
+     - Submit a Fluent solve job to the REP server using an execution script.
    * - :ref:`example_cfx_static_mixer`
-     - Submit a CFX solve job to REP using an execution script.
+     - Submit a CFX solve job to the REP server using an execution script.
    * - :ref:`example_python_two_bar`
-     - Create a REP project solving a Two-Bar Truss problem with Python.
+     - Create a REP project that solves a two-bar truss problem with Python.